Rena Moran

 Rena L. Moran (born April 13, 1960) is an American politician and former member of the Minnesota House of Representatives.
 A member of the Minnesota Democratic–Farmer–Labor Party (DFL), she represented District 65A, which includes portions of the city of Saint Paul in Ramsey County in the Twin Cities metropolitan area.
+She currently serves as a County Commissioner for Ramsey County (District 4).
+Her term ends January 4, 2027 and she is running for reelection.

 Early life, education, and career

 Moran graduated from Southern Illinois University in Carbondale, Illinois, where she received a B.S. in Early Childhood Education.
 She overcame homelessness when she and her six children first arrived to Minnesota.
-She recently worked as a Parent Leader Coordinator for Prevent Child Abuse Minnesota.
+She worked as a Parent Leader Coordinator for Prevent Child Abuse Minnesota.

 Minnesota House of Representatives

 Moran was first elected to the House in 2010 and was re-elected in 2012, 2014, 2016, 2018, and 2020.
 She did not run for re-election in 2022.

+In 2017, Moran was honored at the Humphrey-Mondale Awards and received the Joan Growe Award.

 Personal life

 Moran is married and has seven children.